-Texture, flavor, creamy and make-ahead easy, Lemon-Dijon Asparagus and Pea Macaroni Salad is packed with spring veggies and is a welcomed summer and spring pasta salad to picnics, BBQs and potlucks.
-This recipe is vegan, vegetarian and easily gluten free.
+Texture, flavor, creamy and make-ahead easy, Lemon-Dijon Asparagus and Pea Macaroni Salad is packed with spring veggies and is a welcomed summer and spring pasta salad at picnics, BBQs and potlucks.
+This recipe is a community favorite and is vegan, vegetarian and easily gluten free. [ see VIDEO on recipe card ]

 Y’all know what time of year it is….

 ….
-BBQ, beach, camping, road trip and alfresco season (plus so much more!!).
-So much to love about spring and summer, and with fresh produce making a showing at the farms and farmers markets, inspiration is endless!
+BBQ, beach, camping, road trip and alfresco season (plus much more!!).
+So much to love about spring and summer, and with fresh produce making a showing at the farms and farmers markets, it’s also time for hearty Vegetarian Salads!

-Macaroni salad with peas is always a favorite.
-But to create a spin on the classic I also include spring and early summer veggies with plenty of fresh herbs from my tiny herb plot.
-Macaroni pasta pairs perfectly with peas and asparagus.
-Add sun dried tomatoes for pops of flavor and texture and a ultra creamy lemony dressing, this macaroni salad with peas and asparagus is the best I’ve made yet!
+If you love pasta salad with asparagus, you’re going to enjoy this macaroni salad!
+To create a spin on a classic I include spring and early summer veggies with plenty of fresh herbs.
+Add sun dried tomatoes for pops of flavor and texture and an ultra creamy lemony dressing, this macaroni salad with peas and asparagus is the best I’ve made yet!
+If you’ve tried my Lemon Orzo Asparagus Pasta Salad you may have two favorites (wink)!

 This spring pasta salad comes together in about 30 minutes, with the pasta cooking water serving double duty to cook the asparagus and peas too!
+Be sure to check out the video on the recipe card to see how easy this recipe is to make.
 In summary, here’s how to make this easy pasta salad recipe (see recipe card for details):

 - First, put the pasta on to boil.
 When the pasta is almost done, plunge the asparagus in with the pasta, then the peas so they can gently blanch.
 Drain and rinse under cool running water.
 Toss into a large mixing bowl and chill.